openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 Done
 ```

 You should see a node created in `OTNS-Web`.
-The node starts as a Router and
+The node starts as a Mesh Extender and
 becomes a Leader in a few seconds:

 <img src="img/01_leader_1n.png" alt="One node in the Leader role" />